 What and How to Tag

 Open this PDF for the new Consignor Guidelines.
-This is a handy reference that you can print out on how to get started with tagging tips, seasonal and pricing guidelines and other useful information.
+This is a handy reference that you can use or print out on how to get started with tagging tips, seasonal and pricing guidelines and other useful information.

 Supplies You Need

 These are the things you need to get ready to tag your items.
 Watch the video first.
 See below for a full description of how to tag your items.

 Computer and Printer: Access to a computer with internet service to input your inventory into your account and a printer to print your tags.